Architecture of Totalitarian Regimes in Europe’s Urban Memory

 Participation: a bottom-up approach

 The route aims to enable a critical historical discussion among citizens on a local and European level.
 Such an open process of interpretation may stimulate European citizens to co-construct a common democratic perception of their history and come to terms with urban spaces built by totalitarian regimes.
+In fact, ATRIUM Forlì is one of the FARO action territories.

 Interactive guided tour